An interest area

 Wendy Samter, Ph.D.

-Professor and Chair of Communication
+Chair and Professor of Communication

 Samter, who holds a Ph.D. in Interpersonal Communication from Purdue, was instrumental in developing Bryant’s communication program.
 She is the editor of Communication Research Reports .
 Her recent studies explore communication strategies for youngsters in the local foster care system as they are adopted or reunified with their families.